toeb/cmakepp/cmake/process/README.md

 ## <a name="process_info"></a> `process_info`

- process_info(<process handle?!>): <process info>
- returns information on the specified process handle

 ## <a name="process_isrunning"></a> `process_isrunning`

- returns true iff the process identified by <handlish> is running

 ## <a name="process_kill"></a> `process_kill`

+ process_kill(<process handle?!>)
+ stops the process specified by <process handle?!>
+ returns true if the process was killed successfully

 ## <a name="process_list"></a> `process_list`

- returns a list of <process info> containing all processes currently running on os process_list():<process info>...

 ## <a name="process_refresh_handle"></a> `process_refresh_handle`

- refreshes the fields of the process handle returns true if the process is still running false otherwise this is the only function which is allowed to change the state of a process handle

 ## <a name="process_return_code"></a> `process_return_code`

- returns the <return_code> for the specified process handle if process is not finished the result is empty

 ## <a name="process_start"></a> `process_start`

- starts a process and returns a handle which can be used to controll it.